typescript-course/typescript-from-scratch-workshop/lesson-04-project-requirements/LESSON.md

 ## Writing Project Requirements in a Flow Chart

-The goal of this lesson is to practice writing project requirements and creating a flow chart for our library.
+The goal of this lesson is to practice writing project requirements and create a flow chart for our library.

 ### Intro

 Most of you are probably familiar with project requirements.
-Borrowing from that concept, we're going to talk about creating a flow chart to explain how the logic of our library will work.
+Borrowing from that concept, we're going to talk about creating a flow chart to explain the logic of our library.

 We're going to practice this by drawing our own flow chart to show how our library will work.

 ### Challenge

 Your challenge for this lesson is to use [Excalidraw](https://excalidraw.com/), to create a flow chart explaining how the logic will work in your library.
-Some things you may want to account for:
+Here are some events you may want to account for as part of your chart:

-- start of flow: your library is called
+- Start of flow: your library is called
-- checking if streak exists
+- Check if streak exists
-- initialize, update or reset streak
+- Initialize, update or reset streak

 Good luck!

 ### Solution

-After you're done, compare yours with mine here: https://excalidraw.com/#json=TtDzj3A2lfi_XAslXJ8C3,yLjp4lmK4Pug8lE4l4Uvzg
+After you're done, compare your flow chart with mine here: https://excalidraw.com/#json=TtDzj3A2lfi_XAslXJ8C3,yLjp4lmK4Pug8lE4l4Uvzg

 ### Extra Credit